Alexhuszagh/BreezeStyleSheets/ISSUES.md

 ### Standard Icons

-Certain standard icons cannot be overwritten in the stylesheet, and therefore a custom style must be installed in the Qt application.
+Certain standard icons cannot be overridden in the stylesheet, and therefore a custom style must be installed in the Qt application.
 The `standard-icons` [extension](/extension/README.md#standard-icons) comes with a set of custom standard icons, and the [standard_icons.py](/example/standard_icons.py) example shows a complete application for how to override the default standard icons.

 A simple example of overriding the command link icon for a PyQt6 application is as follows.
 First, configure with the `standard-icons` extension.